-Physical and chemical properties of earth, structure of the earth, plate tectonic theory and continental drift, volcanism; mountain building processes, surface processes, mineralogy, formation and classification of rocks, earth hazards, geological problems related to civil engineering such as landslide and earthquake, geologic maps, geophysical exploration methods, earth works and tunneling.
+GEOL 221Fundamentals of Geology3(3,0)Physical and chemical properties of earth, structure of the earth, plate tectonic theory and continental drift, volcanism; mountain building processes, surface processes, mineralogy, formation and classification of rocks, earth hazards, geological problems related to civil engineering such as landslide and earthquake, geologic maps, geophysical exploration methods, earth works and tunneling.
 Prerequisite: None.
 Annually.

-This course covers fundamental topics in Electricity and Magnetism: Electric forces and Electric Fields for discrete and continuous charge distribution, Gauss's Law, Electric Potential, Capacitance and Dielectrics, Kirchhoff's rules, Magnetic Fields and Forces, Biot-Savart Law, Ampere's Law, Magnetic Flux, Gauss's Law in Magnetism, Faraday's and Lenz's Laws.
+PHYS 211 Physics: Electricity and Magnetism and Lab 3(3,1) This course c overs fundamental topics in Electricity and Magnetism: Electric for ces and Electric Field s for discrete and continuous charge distribution, Gauss's Law, Electric Potential, Ca Potential, Capacitance and Dielectrics, Kirchhoff's rules, Magnetic Fields and Forces, Biot-Savart Law, Ampere's Law, Magnetic Flux and Gauss's Law in Magnetism.
+It also includes a laboratory component that introduces students to the "real world" by offering a set of experiments in electricity and magnetism.
 Prerequisite: None.
-Annually.